algorithmica-org/algorithmica/content/english/hpc/simd/_index.md

 title: SIMD Parallelism
 menuTitle: SIMD
 weight: 3
-draft: true
 ---

-Consider the following program, in which we calculate the sum of an integer array:
+Consider the following little program, in which we calculate the sum of an integer array:

 ```c++
 const int n = 1e5;